adamsilver/fdpb/08-an-upload-form.md

 - ![2.
 Confirmation of uploaded file, can delete it, add another or continue/finish](.)
 - ![3.
 Selecting another starts back at (1) again](.)

 Note that this journey works with and without multiple file support and may be the right solution in many cases.
-The only downside is that it's long-winded if users are using it a lot.
+The only downside is that it's long-winded if the flow is used frequently.

 ## A Drag And Drop Enhancement

-As noted earlier, file pickers let users drag and drop files onto the control but there are two problems:
+While file pickers let users drag and drop files onto the control there are two problems:

 First, it's not immediately obvious to users that they can do this.
 Second, the hit area is relatively small, making it hard to use, especially for people with motor impairments.